Our approach to bilingual education

-Mr Benjamin Nicholas comes from the UK and has 10 years of teaching experience as a Head of Year and lower primary teacher in bilingual programme in international schools in Hong Kong and China.
+Mr Benjamin Allen comes from the UK and has 10 years of teaching experience as a Head of Year and lower primary teacher in bilingual programme in international schools in Hong Kong and China.
 He gained his Postgraduate Certificate in Education (PGCE) and his Masters in Education from the University of Sunderland, and BA (Hons) in Drama Studies with Education Studies from King Alfred’s College in Winchester.

 Ms Yong Jin Voon has 5 years of teaching experience in Shanghai and Taiwan for international students.
 She obtained her BA in Chinese Language and Literature from Ching Hsing University in Taiwan and her Masters in Education – Teaching Chinese as a Second Language from Fudan University in Shanghai.
 Ms Yong also holds a teaching certificate of Chinese as a Foreign Language in Elementary and Secondary Education.

 Here at HELP International School, our focus is on developing individualised holistic learning pathways for each and every child.
 Learning is not a one size fits all experience.
 Each child brings their own gifts, talents and needs to their learning journey.
 Our absolute commitment to you and your child is to identify and truly develop these attributes so that they can live life in all its fullness.
 Many schools claim to develop the whole child – here at HELP, we actually do it!!

 - By providing a SMART, holistic, values-based education that will set your child up for success in our rapidly changing world

 - Adopting the very best of East meets West – a truly global educational experience!

 - By ensuring individualised learning pathways for the success of your child